Entanglement Entropy and Thermal Phase Transitions from Curvature Singularities: Stability and the Radion Effective Action

 \subsection{The Radion}

 Both the dilaton and spacetime can fluctuate around the configuration determined by $(r_b,v_b)$.
-Such fluctuations contribute to quantum corrections to geometric entropy formulas such as the one of HEE~\cite{Faulkner:2013ana, Barrella:2013wja,Engelhardt:2014gca} as well as black hole entropy (see e.g.~\cite{Fursaev:1994ea}).

 Upon gauge fixing, these scalar fluctuations reduce to a single degree of freedom, usually called the \textit{radion} field (see~\cite{Csaki:2000zn,Fichet:2023dju}).
 It was shown in~\cite{Fichet:2023dju} that the radion spectrum in $\Mnu^\pm$ always contains an isolated mode $R_0(x)$, that we refer to as \textit{the} radion mode.
-The rest of the radion spectrum may be either discrete or continuous depending on $\nu$, see summary table \ref{tab:summary}.
-Notice {that} this is tied to the singularity being either at finite or infinite conformal distance.
+The rest of the radion spectrum may be either discrete or continuous depending on $\nu$, see summary table~\ref{tab:summary}.
+Notice that this is tied to the singularity being either at finite or infinite conformal distance.